-Another trick is to take MORE pictures of steps from a longer project.
-During Christmas, I was working on a project that I couldn’t yet reveal, (the beverage station from a cart) so I took more pictures of the preparation, then spun it into a post about treating old rusty metal.
+Another trick is to create more blog posts from a single project.
+During Christmas, I was working on the beverage station from a cart.
+Once I started prepping some of the metal for the post, I took pictures of the steps and spun that into how to treat rusty old metal.
 It was very well received!

 14. Preview your post.
 In preview mode.
 It’s different.

 You’ve written a crazy long post like this, and now it’s finally time to hit post!
 Or is it?

 Um… no, it isn’t.
 Boo.
 And here’s why.

 Try reading your entire post again.
 Did you change even one word?
 Or add a sentence?
 Good!
 That’s part of the process.

 Now start at the beginning and read it through again.
 Better yet, visit the draft at a different time of day.
 Did you edit anything?